etw3gh/wfs/README.md

         nearby
                 lat                 latitude
                 lng                 longitude
-                username            unique wfs username
-                how_many            limit query to this many results restrict_categories true or false (if true non-business venues are not queried) radius              in metres
+                how_many            limit query to this many results restrict            true or false (if true non-business venues are not queried) radius              in metres

     checkin.php